adeenasyed/kbspas-web-app/README.md

 **Play with the app in a dev environment:**
 1. Run `cd client`, `npm install`, `npm run dev` in terminal to start the frontend
-2. Create a .env file in the root and client folder using their respective .env.example files to fill in environmental variables
+2. Create a .env file in the root and client folder using their respective .env.example files to fill in environment variables
 3. Open a second terminal and run `npm install`, `npm run dev` to start the backend